gzawahra/sipmanager/README.md

 - Tutorials : https://gitlab.linphone.org/BC/public/tutorials/-/tree/master/android/kotlin

-# What's new

-6.0.0 release is a completely new version, designed with UX/UI experts and marks a turning point in design, features, and user experience.
-The improvements make this version smoother and simpler for both developers and users.

-You can take a look at the [CHANGELOG.md](CHANGELOG.md) file for a non-exhaustive list of changes of this new version and of the newly added features, the most exciting ones being the improved fluidity, a real multi-accounts support and asymmetrical video in calls.

-This release only works on Android OS 9.0 and newer.

 # Building the app

 If you have Android Studio, simply open the project, wait for the gradle synchronization and then build/install the app.